ShivamKumar-bit/Naive-Bayes-Classifiers/README.md

 - P(y)
 - P(xi/y)

-We need to find P(xi | yj) for each xi in X and yj in y.
+We need to find P(xi/yj) for each xi in X and yj in y.
 All these calculations have been demonstrated in the tables below:

 ![Image](https://media.geeksforgeeks.org/wp-content/uploads/naive-bayes-classification.png)